Quasi-Deterministic Modeling of Sub-THz Band Access Channels in Street Canyon Environments: Introduction

-The remainder of this paper is organized into five sections.
+The remainder of this paper is organized as follows.
 Section II outlines the measurement campaign, including scenario descriptions and a brief overview of the channel sounding setup.
 Section III details the post-processing procedures, such as dual-band joint noise filtering and clustering.
 Section IV examines the dominant propagation mechanisms by analyzing the trajectories of measured power spectra and validating them through ray-tracing.
-Section V presents the proposed QD channel model, while Section VI characterizes the channel in terms of path loss (PL) and large-scale parameters (LSPs).
+Section V characterizes the channel in terms of path loss (PL) and large-scale parameters (LSPs).
+Section VI presents the proposed Q-D channel model and its quantitative validation.
 Finally, Section VII summarizes the key findings and highlights directions for future research.